DeanLeong/data-modeling-intro-lesson/readme.md

 ## Review: What is a Relational Database

 A database is a place where information gets stored in a hard drive - or distributed across multiple hard drives - on a computer somewhere.
-Much like we've been creating and storing data, here and there, a database represents a collection of individual pieces of data stored in a highly structured and searchable way; they represent a model of reality, which why we call them models in MVC.
+Much like we've been creating and storing data, here and there, a database represents a collection of individual pieces of data stored in a highly structured and searchable way; they represent a model of reality, which is why we call them models in MVC.

 Inside a database, we do basic actions like create, read, update, and destroy data – hey look, CRUD!